JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **JELL-O was declared The "Official State Snack" of Utah in January 2001**.
+And here is a just a random fact -  **The hottest chili in the world is the Tezpur chili pepper**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)